icecube/flarestack/README.md

 If you want to contribute to flarestack, please remember to add new tests!

-Flarestack runs with Travic CI, a Continuous Integration Service.
+Flarestack runs with Travis CI, a Continuous Integration Service (https://travis-ci.org/).
 After each commit, the suite of tests is run, to ensure that the commit did not break anything.
 You can see the results of these tests at:

 [![Build Status](https://travis-ci.org/IceCubeOpenSource/flarestack.svg?branch=master)](https://travis-ci.org/IceCubeOpenSource/flarestack)